![[BOTTOM]](to-bottm.gif)

 as have been or may be, adopted.

-- We hereby certify that the foregoing Constitution and By-Laws, consisting of ten (10)
+We hereby certify that the foregoing Constitution and By-Laws, consisting of Article I

-pages, including this page, constitute the By-Laws of the Anatolian Shepherd Dogs
+through Article XII, constitute the By-Laws of the Anatolian Shepherd Dogs International,